kachick/chawan/doc/mailcap.md

 # Open docx files using LibreOffice Writer.
 application/vnd.openxmlformats-officedocument.wordprocessingml.document;lowriter %s
 # (Wow that was ugly.)

+# Display manpages using pandoc.
+(Make sure the mime type matches the one
+# set in your mime.types file for extensions .1, .2, .3, ...)
+application/x-troff-man;pandoc - -f man -t html -o -; x-htmloutput

 # Following entry will be ignored, as text/html is supported natively by Chawan.
 text/html; cha -T text/html -I %{charset}; copiousoutput